scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 This guide shows how to format the `filters` object for the **Filters** field in the [GHL Growth Tools Zapier app](https://www.ghlgrowthtools.com).

+> 🔗 _External links open in a new tab when clicked._

 ---

 ## 📌 How to Use